tsackton/taelgar/People/Halflings/Fin Merriweather.md

 ---
-tags: [status/stub, person]
+tags: [status/stub, status/needswork/internal, person]
 species: halfling
 ---

-%% A halfling musician, likes to collect colorful leather clothes You might ask Fin Merriweather .
-He collects that sort of thing and might know who buys and sells colorful leather clothes around here.
-You can find him singing and playing his guitar most nights at The Setting Sun, over on the west side of tow
+%% A halfling musician who sings at the Setting Sun inn in Asalin, likes to collect colorful leather clothes.
+See [[Merriweathers]] for some important background info.
+No canonical age; male

 ![[fin-merriweather.jpg|left|200]]

 A halfling singer